mateibarbu19/performance-evaluation/homework/README.md

 specifically it's first return value (i.e. the servers reported bandwidth).
 Bare in mind that any tools which uses IP addresses cannot measure bandwidth between a host and a switch.
 For reasons unknown to me, measurements could only be performed on the virtual machine.
-For this reason I tested this part manually.
+For this reason I tested this part manually, all of the rest being automated in [`test.py`](src/test.py)

 > How many requests can be handled by a single machine?